Haddington, East Lothian: Economy

 Haddington is located predominantly on the left bank of the River Tyne, and was once famous for its mills.
 It developed into the fourth-largest town in Scotland during the High Middle Ages, and later was at the centre of the mid-eighteenth century Scottish Agricultural Revolution.

 In 1641, an Act was passed by the Parliament of Scotland to encourage the production of fine cloth, and in 1645 an amendment went through stating that the masters and workers of manufactories would be exempt from military service.
 As a result of this, more factories were established; these included the New Mills.
 This factory suffered during the Civil War with the loss of its cloth to General Monck.
 A new charter was drawn up in May 1681, and major capital invested in new machinery, but the New Mills had mixed fortunes, inevitably affected by the lack of protectionism for Scottish manufactured cloth.
 The Scots Courant reported in 1712 that New Mills was to be "rouped" (auctioned).
 The property was sold on 16 February 1713 and the machinery and plant on 20 March.
 The lands of New Mills were purchased by Colonel Francis Charteris and he changed their name to Amisfield.

 As the county town of East Lothian, Haddington is the seat of East Lothian Council with offices located at John Muir House behind Court Street.
 This building occupies the site of Haddington's twelfth century royal palace and adjoins the former Sheriff Court complex.
-The town centre is home to a wide range of independent retailers including: a bookshop, a sports shop, a saddlery and country goods specialist, two butchers, a hardware shop, cookware shop and several gift shops alongside several pubs, restaurants and cafés.
+The town centre is home to a wide range of independent retailers including: a bookshop, a sports shop, a butchers, a hardware shop, cookware shop and several gift shops alongside several pubs, restaurants and cafés.
 Nationwide retailers with a presence in Haddington include: Tesco, Home Bargains, Boots, Aldi and Co-op Food.
 Besides retail and administration, the town is also home to various law firms and has industrial capacity in the works beside the Tyne at the Victoria Bridge (PureMalt), and around the site of the old station (Lemac), and various smaller industrial units and garages.
 Haddington is also home to the offices of the local newspaper the East Lothian Courier.
 There is a farmers' market held on the last Saturday of the month in Court Street.